By Ryan Riggins, Riggins Strategic Solutions. NC Real Estate License #361546, eXp Realty.

 What property tax relief is available to seniors in Orange County?

-The statewide North Carolina programs apply through Orange County Tax Administration (919-245-2100 option 2, taxrelief@orangecountync.gov): the Homestead Exclusion (2026 income limit $38,800), the Circuit Breaker (a deferral that becomes a 6% lien), and the Disabled Veteran Exclusion ($45,000 off, no income limit).
-The deadline is June 1.
+The statewide North Carolina programs apply through Orange County Tax Administration (919-245-2100 option 2, taxrelief@orangecountync.gov): the Homestead Exclusion (2025 income limit $38,800), the Circuit Breaker (a deferral that becomes a 6% lien, so understand it before you sign), and the Disabled Veteran Exclusion ($45,000 off, no income limit).
+The deadline is June 1, and staff will help you fill out the form.

 What transportation help is there for Orange County seniors?

-EZ Rider paratransit serves Chapel Hill and Carrboro at 919-969-5544, and Orange County Public Transportation is at 919-245-2004.
-Meals on Wheels Orange County can be reached at 919-942-2948.
+EZ Rider paratransit serves Chapel Hill and Carrboro at 919-969-5544, and Orange County Public Transportation runs demand-response and rural rides countywide, including a Senior Shuttle, at 919-245-2004.
+Meals on Wheels Orange County is at 919-942-2948.

 I'm Ryan Riggins.
 I spent years on the investor side of real estate, then switched to educating families through senior transitions so they don't get taken advantage of during the hardest season of their lives.
 This guide is free.
 If it helped, pass it on.